yonderlabs/api/source/includes/_errors.md

 ```
 {
     "message": {
-        "text": "Missing required parameter in the post body"
+        "text": "Missing required parameter in the post body."
     }
 }
 ```